w3f/polkadot-wiki/docs/learn-governance.md

 Referenda are simple, inclusive, stake-based voting schemes.
-Each referendum has a specific _proposal_ associated with it that takes the form of a privileged function call in the runtime (that includes the most powerful call: `set_code`, which is able to switch out the entire code of the runtime, achieving what would otherwise require a "hard fork").
+Each referendum has a specific _proposal_ associated with it that takes the form of a privileged function call in the runtime (that includes the most powerful call: `set_code`, which can switch out the entire code of the runtime, achieving what would otherwise require a "hard fork").

 Referenda are discrete events, have a fixed period where voting happens, and then are tallied and